basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 riak-admin cluster leave
 ```

-Instruct &lt;node&gt; to hand off its data partitions, leave the cluster and shutdown.
+Instruct `<node>` to hand off its data partitions, leave the cluster and shutdown.

 ```bash
 riak-admin cluster leave <node>
 ```
 ## cluster force-remove
-Remove &lt;node&gt; from the cluster without first handing off data partitions.
+Remove `<node>` from the cluster without first handing off data partitions.
 This command is designed for crashed, unrecoverable nodes, and should be used with caution.

 ```bash
 riak-admin cluster force-remove <node>
 ```
 ## cluster replace
-Instruct &lt;node1&gt; to transfer all data partitions to &lt;node2&gt;, then leave the cluster and shutdown.
+Instruct `<node1>` to transfer all data partitions to `<node2>`, then leave the cluster and shutdown.

 ```bash
 riak-admin cluster replace <node1> <node2>
 ```

 ## cluster force-replace
-Reassign all partitions owned by &lt;node1&gt; to &lt;node2&gt; without first handing off data, and then remove &lt;node1&gt; from the cluster.
+Reassign all partitions owned by `<node1>` to `<node2>` without first handing off data, and then remove `<node1>` from the cluster.

 ```bash
 riak-admin cluster force-replace <node1> <node2>